Bridging Crystal Structure and Material Properties via Bond-Centric Descriptors: Closest Wannier Function

-Notable, as the CWFs character in the closest with the guiding functions, they cannot meanwhile be well localized like the MLWF.
-So, within our set $\boldsymbol{k}$-mesh or BVK conditions, sometimes the long-distance orbital hopping cannot fully decay to zero.
+Notably, because CWFs are constructed to be as close as possible to the guiding functions, they are not necessarily well localized at the same time like the MLWF.
+Thus, within a finite $\boldsymbol{k}$-mesh or under Born–von Karman (BvK) boundary conditions, sometimes the long-distance orbital hopping cannot fully decay to zero.
 Usually, this may slightly influence the effectiveness of Wannier interpolation.
-However, for our concerned short-distance adjacent bonding atoms, their orbital hybridization can still be well described.
+However, for the short-distance bonds between adjacent atoms of interest, their orbital hybridization can still be well described.